 Access additional reports available with Embedded Coder®.

-When you enable report generation or when an error occurs, the code
+When you enable report generation or when an error occurs, the code generator produces a

-codegen options, or
+codegen options, or configuration object

-In the MATLAB Coder app:
+In the GPU Coder app:

 If you want the app to open the report for you, set Automatically launch a report if one is generated to

 To generate a report, use the